Mango Glazed Pork Tenderloin on a Breeo Fire Pit

 4 Small red onions, with the stems on if you can get them

-Dice the mango and onion and roughly chop the chili, use something you can handle the heat of.
-I used two Jalapeno chili here.
+Dice the mango and onion and roughly chop the chili, use something you can handle in terms of heat.
+I used two jalapeno chili peppers here.

 Combine these ingredients in a pan with the molasses and vinegar and then place over the fire pit whilst the wood burns down.

 Cook for 5-6 minutes until the onion softens, your pan will get hot so wear heatproof gloves.

 Remove from the heat and blend to a puree and allow to cool.

 When cooled season generously with salt and pepper and coat the tenderloins with two thirds of the puree.

 Cut your onions in half lengthways.

 When your wood has burnt down to embers oil the grate and then place on the heat.